 Pat Henman is a veteran of the Canadian theatre and music industry.
 Originally from Nova Scotia, Pat is the second youngest of ten siblings, growing up in a family filled with music and art.
-As a professional actor and singer, Pat toured the country for most of the 1980s, before settling down in Dawson City, Yukon in 1990.
+As a professional actor and singer, Pat toured the country for most of the 1980s, before settling down in Dawson City, Yukon in 1989.
 Pat and her family, husband Larry and three children, Zoe, Maia and Liam, have made Nelson, BC their home since 2000.
 She has a degree in Theatre from Dalhousie University, vocal studies at the Halifax Music Conservatory, and Creative Writing at Selkirk College through UBC.
-She attended Shakespeare and Company at Wesley College, Boston studying classical text and voice.
+She attended Shakespeare and Company at Wellesley College, Boston studying classical text and voice.
 She has performed, directed and produced for theatre companies across Canada including Neptune Theatre, Mermaid Theatre, Theatre Newfoundland and Labrador, Stephenville Festival, the Muskoka Festival, the Globe Theatre and Theatre on the Move.
 Pat co-founded, and was associate and or artistic director/producer for Another Theatre Company (Halifax, NS), Kings Theatre Players (Annapolis Royal Kings Theatre), LPV Productions (Dawson City- Gaslight Follies and Diamond Tooth Gerties Show) and Silverking Theatre Company (Nelson, BC).
 Pat has over 100 performances including theatre, radio, television and film as part of her forty plus year career.

-In 2013 Pat and her middle daughter were hit by a drunk driver, suffering catastrophic injuries leading to challenges for the entire family.
+In 2013 Pat and her middle daughter, Maia Vezina, were hit by a drunk driver, suffering catastrophic injuries leading to challenges for the entire family.
 Pat’s memoir, Beyond the Legal Limit, is her first non-fiction book and is published by Caitlin Press, Vancouver.
-She received a Canada Council Research and Creation Grant to adapt her book into a dramatic piece with music which will be touring the Columbia Basin thanks to a grant through the Columbia Kootenay Cultural Alliance.
+She received a Canada Council Research and Creation Grant to adapt her book into a dramatic piece with music which toured the Columbia Basin and Calgary thanks to a grant through the Columbia Kootenay Cultural Alliance.